• About

 Jump to Recipe Print Recipe

-This gluten-free quinoa tabbouleh substitutes quinoa in lieu of bulgar wheat.
-It's the perfect ingredient substitution for anyone with gluten intolerance.
-Tabouli, or tabbouleh, is a popular Lebanese superfood parsley salad made with fresh parsley, tomatoes, onion, fresh mint, lemon juice, olive oil, and quinoa (or traditionally bulgar wheat).
+This gluten-free tabbouleh salad recipe is made with fresh Italian parsley, tomatoes, onion, fresh mint, lemon juice, olive oil, and cooked quinoa (instead of bulgar wheat).

 quinoa tabbouleh parsley salad close up